 So you want to eat at one of San Francisco’s famous restaurants.
 Great news!
-There’s a ton of iconic spots all over the city to choose from.
+There are a ton of iconic spots all over the city to choose from.
 Now, we know what you’re thinking: Stretchy Pants, how can you possibly list all of the incredible, classic, unique restaurants this crazy city has to offer?
 And the short of it is, we can’t—at least not in one blog post.
 But we can compile a starter list of famous contenders that draw locals and visitors alike each and every day.
 From high-end restaurants to old-school mainstays to new-wave joints, here’s a little sampler of some of SF’s most famous eateries.

 - Where: 240 California St., San Francisco